 Bentgrass greens were relaid with Bermuda grass in advance of the 2014 tournament along with tweaks to the 4th, 16th and 17th holes.
 However the overall complexion of the event hasn’t changed much.
 The demanding finish still exists, with the closing three holes, nicknamed the ‘Green Mile’ a daunting prospect.

-Before players can even think about the finish, there is the rest of a 7,492-yard course to negotiate.
-Fairways are amongst the hardest to hit on tour, with Quail Hollow ranking third lowest for driving accuracy in 2012.
+Before players can even think about the finish, there is the rest of a 7,442-yard course to negotiate.
+Fairways are amongst the hardest to hit on tour, with Quail Hollow ranking fourth lowest for driving accuracy in 2014.

-Recent trends at the Wells Fargo Championship are very strong, with each of the last five winners fitting all five trends.
+Recent trends at the Wells Fargo Championship are strong.

 Top-70 on tour for driving distance

 Quail Hollow is usually a bomber’s course although Brian Harman held off the likes of Dustin Johnson and John Rahm to win last year.